swiftlang/swift-org-website/contributing/_reporting-bugs.md

 ## Reporting Bugs

 Reporting bugs is a great way for anyone to help improve Swift.
-The open source Swift project uses Jira for tracking bugs.
-Our Jira instance is located at [bugs.swift.org][bugtracker].
+The open source Swift project uses GitHub Issues for tracking bugs.

 <div class="info" markdown="1">
 If a bug can be reproduced only within an Xcode project or a playground,